Skip to Main Content

 • If it’s a safety recall, the car’s manufacturer should cover the cost of the necessary repair.

-If you’re considering buying a used car, you’ll want to determine if there’s an open recall on the car — and, if so, whether it has been repaired.
+If you’re considering buying a used car, you’ll want to determine if there’s an open recall on the vehicle — and, if so, whether it has been repaired.

 Used car recalls are typically issued because of a problem or potential problem related to safety issues.
 While buying a used car can help you save money, it could cost more if a recall is in play.
 Unrepaired recalls could lead to a car fire or collision.
 Even if no one gets hurt, that could mean a jump in your car insurance rates.

-How to find out if there’s a recall on a preowned car
+How to find out if there’s a recall on a used car

-To find out whether a car has been part of a recall, you can search the National Highway Traffic Safety Administration (NHTSA) database online.
-This database is searchable using a car’s vehicle identification number, usually found on the lower-left part of a car’s windshield, or the make, model and year if you don’t have the VIN.
+To find out if a car has been part of a recall, search the National Highway Traffic Safety Administration (NHTSA) database with a vehicle identification number, which is usually found on the lower-left part of a car’s windshield.
+You can also search for an open recall with the make, model and year if you don’t have the VIN.

 Car Guide Icon